Washington, D.C. Legal Internship - Summer 2015

 Preferred Position Qualifications:

-- ONLY J.D. candidates may apply for this position (2L and above).
+- ONLY J.D. candidates may apply for this position (rising 2L and above).

 - Posses a strong interest in using the law as a vehicle for social change.

 - Experience or course work relating to the research of jurisdictional, tort, corporate and international law issues.